PawelGozdz/Project-21-Investors/HOW_TO.md

 ###### Omit the Cloning step if you already have the code in your computer
 ##### Cloning  (new folder/computer)

-1. Clone the `master` branch of the repository first `git clone git@github.com:my-user/my-repo.git`
+1. Clone the `master` branch of the repository first `git clone https://github.com/PawelGozdz/Project-21-Investors.git`

 ##### Developing
-2. Open the folder `my-repo` in your code editor because that one contains the source code.
-3. Start the `development server` of the project with `yarn run dev` (if you want to test the development server in your local network, you should run `yarn run dev-network` instead and with the IP of your host computer, you can access to the website in your other devices)
+1. Start the `development server` of the project with `npm run dev` (if you want to test the development server in your local network, you should run `npm run dev-network` instead and with the IP of your host computer, you can access to the website in your other devices)
-5. Check the available [routes](#routes) of your website.
+2. Check the available [routes](#routes) of your website.
-6. Perform all the modifications you need
+3. Perform all the modifications you need

 ##### Compiling to production